Ridgewood Preparatory School

-Ridgewood Preparatory School was a university-preparatory school located in Metairie, an unincorporated community in Jefferson Parish, Louisiana.
-It included grades PreK-12.
+Ridgewood Preparatory School was a university-preparatory private school located in Metairie, an unincorporated community in Jefferson Parish, Louisiana.
+It included grades PreK-12, with a student-teacher ratio of 10:1.
 Ridgewood was approved by the State Department of Education and accredited by the Southern Association of Colleges and Schools.

-Ridgewood's diverse student body came from six parishes as well as from countries around the world.
-In 2007, fifteen percent of students were foreign citizens coming from nations as far-ranging as Argentina, Nigeria, Norway, Japan, Vietnam and Egypt.
+Ridgewood's diverse student body came from six parishes, as well as, from countries around the world.
+In 2007, fifteen percent of students were foreign citizens coming from nations as far-ranging as Argentina, Nigeria, Norway, Japan, Vietnam, and Egypt.
 The school was organized as a primary, middle, and high school.
 The academic year consisted of two semesters, each divided into three six-week grading periods.
 The school was operated as a non-profit corporation aided by an advisory board.

+By June 2021, the student population of Ridgewood is 194 students, with an average grade size of 13 students.
+In the same year, the annual tuition was reported to be $7,400.

-The school closed in January, 2023 due to “persistent low enrollment” and financial issues.
+After 75 years, the school closed in January 2023 due to "persistent low enrollment" and financial issues.

 History

 Ridgewood Preparatory School was founded in 1948 by Ottis O. Stuckey as a college preparatory school for boys in grades kindergarten through twelve.
 The original address was 201 Northline in Old Metairie.
 The school became co-educational in 1952.
 The campus was moved in 1972 to the present address at 201 Pasadena Avenue in Metairie, Louisiana.
 M.J.
-Montgomery Jr. is the current headmaster.
+Montgomery Jr. was the last headmaster.

 Hurricane Katrina

-Ridgewood is part of the Greater New Orleans Metro area, and thus felt some effects of Hurricane Katrina, but the school did not flood.
+Although the school did not flood, Ridgewood is part of the Greater New Orleans Metro area, and thus felt some effects of Hurricane Katrina.
 It was one of the first schools in the New Orleans Metro Area to re-open following the storm, opening on September 26, 2005.
+The school had more than 600 students before the incident, now it has 210.